Trinity Western Spartans men's volleyball: Canada West playoffs results

-Since beginning Canada West competition in the 1999–2000 season, the program has medalled 15 times, including every year from 2010 to 2020, as well as reaching the conference championship match from 2012 to 2020.
+Since beginning Canada West competition in the 1999–00 season, the program has medalled 15 times, including every year from 2010 to 2020, as well as reaching the conference championship match from 2012 to 2020.
 To date, the program has captured a total of six conference championships which includes: 2007, 2012, 2016, 2017, 2018, and 2020.

 U Sports Championship Tournament results

 The men's volleyball program reached the national championship tournament for the first time in program history in 2004 where they earned the bronze medal.
-In total, the program has won 12 national tournament medals, which included a run of five straight years in which the Spartans won either a gold or silver medal (2015-2019).
+In total, the program has won 12 national tournament medals, which included a run of five straight years in which the Spartans won either a gold or silver medal (2015 to 2019).
 The program has captured the National Championship six times, including in 2006, 2011, 2012, 2016, 2017 and 2019.
 Heading into the 2020 National Championship, the Spartans earned the number one seed having captured the Canada West Championship and a league-best record of 20–2, but were unable to compete for their fourth championship in five years when the tournament was cancelled due to the COVID-19 global pandemic.